anupyldd/nmtest/README.md

 It provides a set of standalone functions for various checks, as well as an API to organize them into suites and run with optional filtering.

 Why macro-free?
-See [my blog post]() detailing the motivation and implementation details.
+See [this blog post]() detailing the motivation and implementation details.

 The library itself can be found in the `nmtest.ixx` file in the `src/` folder.
 You can just copy it to your project. `C++23` is required.